IgnaciodeNuevo/IgnaciodeNuevo.github.io/_posts/2016-02-28-my-interest-in-web-development.md

 Whant to know lot of useful tips from some of the best Web Developers, Managers and Creative people in the web industry?

-I'm <a class="link link--special" href="/projects/interviews/">publishing some interviews</a> with people like Hugo Giraudel, Brad Frost or Jeremy Keith.
+I'm <a class="link link--special" href="/projects/interviews/">publishing some interviews</a> with people like Kitty Giraudel, Brad Frost or Jeremy Keith.